versecafe/asteroids/readme.md

 zig build test # runs the base tests for init update and no mem leaks
 ```

-Note that `config.txt` is still used when running the game in dev mode or runnint tests,
-try setting `DEBUG=true` in `config.txt` to see the collision debug mode.
+Note that `config.txt` is still used when running the game in dev mode or running tests, try setting `DEBUG=true` in `config.txt` to see the collision debug mode.